Math-007/shopify-developer-intern-challenge-question/README.md

-## shopify-developper-intern-challend-question
+# shopify developper intern challenge question
 see https://docs.google.com/document/d/1J49NAOIoWYOumaoQCKopPfudWI_jsQWVKlXmw1f1r-4/edit for details

-The API was built using the python framwork django
+The API was built using the python framework django

-A Dockerfile is provided to run the server and its unittest
+A Dockerfile is provided to start the server and run the unit tests

 ## Enter the docker container

 ```
-(shopify) $ docker build --tag=shopify -f Dockerfile.shopify .
+$ docker build --tag=shopify -f Dockerfile.shopify .
-(shopify) $ docker run -p 8000:8000 -it shopify:latest
+$ docker run -p 8000:8000 -it shopify:latest
 ```

 ## Once in the docker container

-* Run server
+* Start server
 ```
 (/home/root/shopify) $ ./manage.py runserver 0.0.0.0:8000
 ```